jusjade/DishDexAPI/README.md

 # Dish Dex API

 ## Overview
+As someone who loves to cook, I wanted to dedicate this ongoing project as a useful and easy-to-use tool to those who like to stay organized with their recipes.
 The DishDex API is a Spring Boot-based RESTful API that allows users to manage recipes.
 Users can create, retrieve, update, and delete recipes, as well as manage associated ingredients.

 ## Features
 - CRUD operations for Recipes